jez500/chorus/readme.md

 This is really tailored for a fairly large screen, it downsizes nicely to about 1200px wide.
 Mobile it is useless at the moment, but a possibility for the future.

+## Stream music from your XBMC library into your browser ##
+As of version 0.2.0 you can use chorus to control or streaming the music direct to your browser!
+This is still quite experimental a there are a few minor hiccups to consider:
+- It doesn't want to work with Firefox, possible an issue with HTML5 audio and mp3s.
+When using Chrome and even Internet Explorer 10 it works great.
+- Seeking works intermittently, I think it might be to do with how much of the song is cached, I have also heard that Gotham might fix this but have not yet tried.
+- It didn't work on my Android Media Player, this could also be caused by the XBMC version/build
+- I Haven't tested it over the internet yet, but works great over a LAN Otherwise it works really well!

+### How to use this browser streaming ###
+In the top right there are some tabs, two of them are named XBMC and Local, this is how you toggle what player the UI is controlling.
+In Local mode the colour scheme becomes lighter with a hint of blue, In XBMC mode the colors are the default darker scheme with a touch of orange.
+When you are in a given mode, actions affect that player, so if you click Play on a track when in Local mode, it will play through the browser, likewise, when in XBMC mode all commands are sent to XBMC.
+You can also add media to other playlists by clicking the menu buttons (three dots vertical) on most media items.

 ## Supported xbmc addons
 - Soundcloud